 Please review our eligibility criteria and complete the form below to submit your enquiry.

 If Puppy Raising isn’t for you, becoming a Puppy Sponsor is a great way to support our valuable services.

-Puppy Sponsors make a monthly donation to Guide Dogs to help us transform adorable puppies into highly trained Guide Dogs, Autism Assistance Dogs or Therapy Dogs.
+Puppy Sponsors make a monthly donation to Guide Dogs to help us transform adorable puppies into highly trained Guide Dogs, Autism Assistance Dogs, Facility Dogs or Therapy Dogs.

 Throughout the journey, you’ll share their joys and triumphs through regular updates.
 You’ll even get an exclusive invite to their graduation celebration at the end of your litter’s Puppy Development program.